zznate/intravert-ug/src/main/java/org/usergrid/vx/experimental/README.md

 IntraVert Experimental client
 ==============

-Concepts
+Terminology
 ----

-IntraReq: A request object which consists of multiple IntraOp(s)
+* IntraReq: A request object which consists of multiple IntraOp(s)
-IntraOp: An operation like a set, or a slice each has an id
+* IntraOp: An operation like a set, or a slice each has an id
-IntraRes: A response object which consists of multiple OpRes(s)
+* IntraRes: A response object which consists of multiple OpRes(s)
-OpRes: The result of an IntraOp
+* OpRes: The result of an IntraOp

 Process Flow
 ----